opeyemi24/dare.io-pbl/Project 6.md

   ![Capture 3 gdisk](https://user-images.githubusercontent.com/92916632/146545394-48c23429-c30a-452a-a4bd-1acb92ac18dc.PNG)

- For the creation of partition on the second disk, i ran the following command :
+ 8. For the creation of partition on the second disk, i ran the following command :

         sudo gdisk /dev/xvdg

    Followed the above named procedure which is also illustrated in the screenshot below
   ![Capture 4](https://user-images.githubusercontent.com/92916632/146545572-0a805947-2adf-4254-a236-e5afc2f91add.PNG)

-   For the creation of partition on the third disk, i ran the following command :
+ 9. For the creation of partition on the third disk, i ran the following command :

         sudo gdisk /dev/xvdh

   Followed the above named procedure which is also illustrated in the screenshot below
   ![Capture 5](https://user-images.githubusercontent.com/92916632/146546075-e067fdd7-c0e1-4166-8869-0733485edf38.PNG)

-  To view the newly configured partition on each of the 3 disks. i ran :
+10. To view the newly configured partition on each of the 3 disks. i ran :

           lsblk

  ![Capture 6](https://user-images.githubusercontent.com/92916632/146560084-cf005d1c-bb7a-4a93-8ee1-5d3d42ec105c.PNG)

- Installed lvm2 package by running the command :
+ 11. Installed lvm2 package by running the command :

          sudo yum install lvm2 -y

- I marked each of the 3 disks as physical volume with the command :
+ 12. I marked each of the 3 disks as physical volume with the command :

            sudo pvcreate /dev/xvdf1

            sudo pvcreate /dev/xvdg1

            sudo pvcreate /dev/xvdh1

  ![Capture 8](https://user-images.githubusercontent.com/92916632/146641276-4bd03f04-646c-42ca-9a88-754bab37a539.PNG)

-  Verified that my physical volume has been created by running the command :
+ 13. Verified that my physical volume has been created by running the command :

             sudo pvs

  ![Capture 9](https://user-images.githubusercontent.com/92916632/146641318-a5478684-b7e8-4f45-b480-091419d56f1f.PNG)

-  Used vgcreate utility to add all 3 PVs to a volume group (VG).
+ 14. Used vgcreate utility to add all 3 PVs to a volume group (VG).
 I Named the Volume group vg-database

            sudo vgcreate vg-database /dev/xvdh1 /dev/xvdg1 /dev/xvdf1

 ![Capture 10](https://user-images.githubusercontent.com/92916632/146641342-2a965fe0-399e-49dc-93d9-d37870fd118b.PNG)

-  Verified that my volume group has been created successfully by running the command :
+ 15. Verified that my volume group has been created successfully by running the command :

            sudo vgs

 ![Capture 11](https://user-images.githubusercontent.com/92916632/146641419-53c879b0-995a-46d0-b352-6a3a69312e9f.PNG)

-   Used lvcreate utility to create 1 logical volume
+  16. Used lvcreate utility to create 1 logical volume

            sudo lvcreate -n db-lv -L 20G vg-database

 ![Capture 12](https://user-images.githubusercontent.com/92916632/146641505-445d556e-cb3c-4128-938b-d17fd8c85e46.PNG)

-   Verified that my Lv has been created by running :
+  17. Verified that my Lv has been created by running :

            sudo lvs

  ![Capture 13](https://user-images.githubusercontent.com/92916632/146644046-b977733c-1c4c-4711-94fa-d7d92376cc1a.PNG)

- Created /db directory which is the database directory which also serves as the mounting point
+ 18. Created /db directory which is the database directory which also serves as the mounting point

             sudo mkdir /db

-  Used mkfs.ext4 to format the logical volume with ext4 filesystem
+ 19. Used mkfs.ext4 to format the logical volume with ext4 filesystem

             sudo mkfs -t ext4 /dev/vg-database/db-lv

   ![Capture 15](https://user-images.githubusercontent.com/92916632/146642202-673d6081-1e21-49fd-8493-17706ba6587a.PNG)

-  Mounted /vg-database/db-lv on /db
+ 20. Mounted /vg-database/db-lv on /db

            sudo mount /dev/vg-database/db-lv /db

   ![Capture 16](https://user-images.githubusercontent.com/92916632/146642216-b41db444-52d4-4d66-9190-5f09ace60409.PNG)

- Updated the /etc/fstab file so that mount configuration will persist after the restart of server
+21. Updated the /etc/fstab file so that mount configuration will persist after the restart of server

-  The UUID of the device will be used to update the /etc/fstab file
+  -  The UUID of the device will be used to update the /etc/fstab file

-  Opened the blkid with the following command :
+  -  Opened the blkid with the following command :

            sudo blkid

   ![Capture 17](https://user-images.githubusercontent.com/92916632/146642273-6ff5e5e8-d2a3-4058-8a8a-4863b5ae06d3.PNG)

- Copied the UUID of the device on a notepad.
-Removed the leading quotes and edited the ending quotes of the UUID
+  -  Copied and pasted the UUID of the device on a notepad

+  -  Removed the leading quotes and edited the ending quotes of the UUID

  ![Capture 21 notepad](https://user-images.githubusercontent.com/92916632/146643697-84fba381-3ec6-4764-85f9-c3bb06dc4b9a.PNG)

- Opened the fstab file and pasted the edited UUID
+  -  Opened the fstab file

           sudo vi /etc/fstab

+ - Pasted the edited UUID in the fstab file

- saved and exited using : wq! enter
+ - Saved and exited using : wq! enter

 ![Capture 18](https://user-images.githubusercontent.com/92916632/146615065-c7c829db-e94c-49fa-b908-fd674c2a52cb.PNG)